 The Truth About Hard Water in Your Area

 Drain Doctor dispels some of the most common myths about hard water.
-Read about hard water myths and facts before deciding if a water softener is the right choice for your home.
+Read about hard water myths and facts before deciding if a water softener is a right choice for your home.

 MYTH #1: Hard water is unhealthy to drink